lucasprag/lucasprag/_posts/2020-02-19-what-is-software-architecture.md

 I wonder where my understanding of software architecture is going to go as I read and study more on the subject.

-If you are also interested on the subject, liked this example or think I'm crazy and totally wrong, please reach out on twitter or in the comments bellow.
+If you are also interested on the subject, liked this example or think I'm crazy and totally wrong, please reach out on twitter or in the comments below.